 Proof

 If \(i\) is a bijection from \(\mathfrak{a}\) to a subset of \(\mathfrak{b}\), then \(i(\mathfrak{a})\subset\mathfrak{b}\) and \(\mathfrak{a}\) is equipotent to \(i(\mathfrak{a})\).
-Therefore, it suffices to show that there exists a bijection between \(i(\mathfrak{a})\) and \(\mathfrak{b}\).
+Hence it suffices to show that a bijection exists between \(i(\mathfrak{a})\) and \(\mathfrak{b}\).

-Since \(\mathfrak{b}\leq\mathfrak{a}\), there exists a bijection from \(\mathfrak{b}\) to a subset of \(\mathfrak{a}\), which can be viewed as an injection from \(\mathfrak{b}\) to \(\mathfrak{a}\).
-Since \(\mathfrak{a}\) is equipotent to \(i(\mathfrak{a})\), composing a bijection between these two with the previous injection yields an injection from \(\mathfrak{b}\) to \(i(\mathfrak{a})\).
-Call this \(f\).
-Now let \(C_0=\mathfrak{b}\setminus i(\mathfrak{a})\), define \(C_{n+1}=f(C_n)\) inductively, and let \(C=\bigcup C_n\).
-We will define \(h:\mathfrak{b}\rightarrow i(\mathfrak{a})\) by the formula
+Since \(\mathfrak{b}\leq\mathfrak{a}\), there exists a bijection from \(\mathfrak{b}\) to a subset of \(\mathfrak{a}\), which may be regarded as an injection from \(\mathfrak{b}\) into \(\mathfrak{a}\).
+Since \(\mathfrak{a}\) is equipotent to \(i(\mathfrak{a})\), composing the bijection between them with the foregoing injection yields an injection from \(\mathfrak{b}\) into \(i(\mathfrak{a})\).
+Denote this by \(f\).
+Now let \(C_0=\mathfrak{b}\setminus i(\mathfrak{a})\), define \(C_{n+1}=f(C_n)\) inductively, and set \(C=\bigcup C_n\).
+We define \(h:\mathfrak{b}\rightarrow i(\mathfrak{a})\) by the formula

 \[h(x)=\begin{cases} f(x)&x\in C\\ x&x\not\in C\end{cases}\]